Thomascountz/thomascountz/_posts/2023-07-30-low-poly-image-generation.md

 ## Crossover Function

 In biology, crossover is when paired chromosomes from each parent swap segments of their DNA.
 This creates new combinations of genes, leading to genetic diversity in offspring.
-In evolutionary algorithms, crossover is the process of combining the genes of parents members to create a new child member.
+In evolutionary algorithms, crossover is the process of combining the genes of parent members to create a new child member.

 After selecting parents, their genes, an Array of `Point`-s in our case, are combined to create a new `Petridish::Member`.
 There are many different ways to combine the genes of parents, but for our task, we'll use a method called _random midpoint crossover_ to crossover two parents.